Mircea-MMXXI/azapy/docs/CVaR_th_doc.md

 #### <span style="color:green">port_annual_returns</span>

-Portfolio annual (calendar) rates of returns.
+Compute optimal portfolio and its components annual (calendar) rates of returns.
+The components time series prices used in the estimations are designated by the value of `col_ref` argument in the constructor.

 *Call:*